mattpap/masters-thesis/sphinx/src/algorithms.rst

 factorization and decomposition algorithms, and pattern matching.

-This is an obviously limited approach and there is a need, in various areas of symbolic mathematics, e.g. solving of systems of polynomial equations [Strzebonski1997computing]_, to compute values of roots of a polynomial to a desired precision.
+This is an obviously limited approach and there is a need, in various areas of symbolic mathematics, e.g. when solving of systems of polynomial equations [Strzebonski1997computing]_, to compute values of roots of a polynomial to a desired precision.
 This could be done by using numerical root finding algorithms, like Durand--Kerner's, which is has its implementation in mpmath library and is exposed to the top--level via :func:`nroots` function.
 However, in pathological cases, numerical algorithms may fail to compute correct values of polynomials'